The Bankrate promise

-How you make money: Capital appreciation, growing rents and equity over time, 1031 tax-free exchanges
+Capital appreciation, growing rents and equity over time, 1031 tax-free exchanges.

 3. Consider flipping houses

-House-flipping has become more of a popular avenue to investing in real estate, and it requires a keen eye for value and more operational expertise than becoming a long-term landlord.
-However, this path may help you realize a quicker profit than being a landlord, if you do it right.
+House-flipping has become more of a popular avenue to investing in real estate, but it requires a keen eye for value and more operational expertise than becoming a long-term landlord.
+However, this path may help you realize a quicker profit than being a landlord if you do it right.

 The biggest advantage of this approach is that you can turn a profit faster than by managing your own property, but the expertise required is also higher.
 Typically house-flippers find undervalued properties that need to be cleaned up or even completely renovated.
 They make the required changes, and then charge market value for the houses, profiting on the difference between their all-in price (purchase price, rehab costs, etc.) and the sales price.